everx-labs/ever-cli/README.md

 `--addr` - address of depool.
 `--wallet` - address of multisig wallet.
 `--sign` - path to keyfile or seed phrase of multisig wallet.
+`--no-answer` - Do not wait for depool answer when calling a depool function.
+(Use for multisig with more than one custodian)

 All commands allow to omit `--addr`, `--wallet` and `--sign` options only if this values are defined in config file: